 ENHANCING DROUGHT RESILIENCE IN WHEAT CULTIVATION

 The creation of drought-resistant wheat varieties has emerged as a primary objective in global wheat breeding initiatives.
-Due to the intricacies of drought stress, encompassing various physiological, biochemical, and morphological elements, breeding for drought tolerance necessitates a thorough and multifaceted strategy.
+Due to the intricacies of drought stress, encompassing various physiological, biochemical, and morphological elements, breeding for drought tolerance requires a thorough and multifaceted strategy.
 Conventional breeding techniques have achieved considerable progress; but, contemporary issues like climate change and erratic drought conditions have compelled the adoption of sophisticated breeding procedures.

 Morphological Characteristics for Drought Resistance